 In warmer months, rooms often become overheated quickly when exposed to direct sunlight; however vertical blinds can close off the window, cooling the room considerably.
-Save energy and lower your utility bills, saving up to twenty percent on your electric and air conditioning costs.
+Save energy and lower your utility bills, saving up to twenty percent of ventilation services on your electric and air conditioning costs.
 During the winter, closing the vertical blinds can prevent the escape of heat, lowering fuel costs as well.

 Vertical blinds for sliding glass doors can also control the UV rays that enter your home.
 UV rays can damage furniture, pictures, and other belongings if not properly controlled.
 Keep your fabrics and photos looking like new for longer with vertical blinds.

 Drapery is always a stylish and sensible option for sliding glass doors.
 Drapes can come in a myriad of styles, fabrics, and colors, so there is practically an endless supply of possibilities to match your room’s personality.